shahriar121-11/CSE423-Section-14-Group6-project/README.md

-you need to download the first programme file og classroom then you can run the file placing our py file in there
+you need to download the first programme file of google classroom then you can run the file placing our py file in there